 +-------+-------------+------+-----+---------+-------+

-TINYINT,SMALLINT,MEDIUMINT,INT, andBIGINT.Conversion between the following binary data types:
+TINYINT,SMALLINT,MEDIUMINT,INT, andBIGINT.Conversion of binary data types, such as

 INT,VARCHAR,DOUBLE,FLOAT, andDECIMAL.

-The syntax for changing the data type of a column is as follows:
+The syntax of the ALTER_COLUMN_TYPE procedure is as follows:

 ALTER TABLE table_name MODIFY [COLUMN] column_name data_type;

-table_name: the name of the table to which the column belongs.column_name: the name of the column whose data type is to be changed.data_type: the new data type.
+table_name: The name of the table that contains the column whose type you want to modify.column_name: The name of the column to be modified.data_type: The data type to use for the column.

 obclient> CREATE TABLE test01 (c1 INT PRIMARY KEY, c2 CHAR(10), c3 CHAR(10));